bitnami/charts/bitnami/redis/README.md

 #### Default: Master-Replicas

-When installing the chart with `architecture=replication`, it will deploy a Redis&reg; master StatefulSet (only one master node allowed) and a Redis&reg; replicas StatefulSet.
+When installing the chart with `architecture=replication`, it will deploy a Redis&reg; master StatefulSet and a Redis&reg; replicas StatefulSet.
 The replicas will be read-replicas of the master.
 Two services will be exposed:

 - Redis&reg; Master service: Points to the master, where read-write operations can be performed
-- Redis&reg; Replicas service: Points to the replicas, where only read operations are allowed.
+- Redis&reg; Replicas service: Points to the replicas, where only read operations are allowed by default.

 In case the master crashes, the replicas will wait until the master node is respawned again by the Kubernetes Controller Manager.

 #### Standalone

-When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&reg; StatefulSet (only one node allowed).
+When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&reg; StatefulSet.
 A single service will be exposed:

 - Redis&reg; Master service: Points to the master, where read-write operations can be performed